 - 1. A student entering the Freshman Program at NDU as Freshman is required to complete a minimum of 30 credits.
 He/She has to follow either the Arts or the Science program. - 2.
-The Freshman Program includes courses from the following areas: (Arts and Science)

-• Humanities and Social Sciences 9crs. (a minimum of 3crs. in each area)
+The Freshman Program includes courses from the following areas: (Arts and Science) - Humanities and Social Sciences (a minimum of 3crs. in each area) - Natural Sciences and Mathematics (a minimum of 3 crs. in Natural Sciences)